-Each of the municipalities in the Robinson's Branch Watershed is required to comply with the requirements of the Statewide General Tier A New Jersey Pollutant Discharge Elimination System (NJPDES) permit for their municipal separate storm sewer system (MS4).
-The General MS4 NJPDES permit requires each municipality to develop a municipal storm water management plan (MSWMP) and a stormwater control ordinance.
+Each of the four municipalities in the Pompeston Creek Watershed is required to comply with the requirements of the Statewide General Tier A New Jersey Pollutant Discharge Elimination System (NJPDES) permit for their Municipal Separate Storm Sewer System (MS4).
+Appendix E shows the schedule of implementation to which the municipalities need to adhere.
+The General MS4 NJPDES permit requires each municipality to develop a Municipal Storm Water Management Plan (MSWMP) and a Stormwater Control Ordinance.
 Furthermore, each municipality must assure that all development complies with the Residential Site Improvement Standards.
 See Appendix E for a summary of the Statewide Basic Minimum Requirements for the General (Tier A) MS4 NJPDES permit.

-The requirements for the MSWMP include completing a build out analysis, calculating pollutant loads that would result from build out, and incorporate nonstructural stormwater management strategies into municipal development codes.
-Since all of the municipalities have less than one square mile of vacant or agricultural lands, they are exempt from these requirements.
-A pollutant loading analysis for the existing build out conditions of the watershed has been performed as part of this report.
+The requirements for the MSWMP include completing a build out analysis, calculating pollutant loads that would result from build out, and incorporating nonstructural stormwater management strategies into municipal development codes.
+The build out is required of the municipalities that have greater than one square mile of developable land.